 So you have to use this versus the barbell or weight that’s going to be a lot easier than this would be.

-So grab any wooden dowel, broom handle, what have you, and you’re gonna put the barbell on your neck we’re not going to be too concerned with the exact form and technique because if you want to get intricate I’ll give you more details in the blog posts and stuff and videos move forward.
+We are going to do barbell squats so grab any wooden dowel, broom handle, what have you, and you’re gonna put the barbell on your neck we’re not going to be too concerned with the exact form and technique because if you want to get intricate I’ll give you more details in the blog posts and stuff and videos move forward.

 In the meantime let’s just focus on a basic sit position on the squat and focus on those two variables which I’ll show you.
 So barbell goes on the neck.
 Usually it sits on the trap so when you draw your shoulders back and down a bit and the traps kind of bubble up, and that’s your shelf for the bar, we’ll work on hand position later on.
 In the meantime just grab the wooden dowel.
 The width of your of your stance can also vary based on where your your joints position inside the hip bone, and genetics do play a role in that.
 Some can squat more narrow and still keep the position I’m going to show you, but some can’t, in which case you have to widen them a little bit further and open your stance.

-I guess I’ll show you this way first before I improve my demonstration so people in a lot of videos will squat like so, and that’s going to allow for that torso to fold, and the knees to drift forward that’s why I was telling you it’s so important; you have to also adjust your stance to accommodate that, a lot of the best lifters in the power community widen their stance which I’m going to do today, at least average, to show you the squat.
+I’ll show you this way first before I improve my demonstration, so people in a lot of videos will squat like so, and that’s going to allow for that torso to fold, and the knees to drift forward that’s why I was telling you it’s so important; you have to also adjust your stance to accommodate that, a lot of the best lifters in the power community widen their stance which I’m going to do today, at least average, to show you the squat.
 And it is technically not even that wide, if we took a piece of chalk and did an imaginary line from the shoulder down, it would strike my heel so technically this stance itself is shoulder-width, because you factor in they feel don’t worry about the toes so much.

 So shoulder and straight line down it’s going into my foot some call this wide, I’d say it’s pretty average, a little bit beyond average probably, so don’t go with a certain foot stance widen but don’t go too wide because too wide means you’re gonna use more groin and just try to accommodate the back position sumo style.
 It’s a bit of a manipulation, it’s not wrong, but it doesn’t display true strength in the hamstrings and glutes as much as this squat does.
 So let’s get through it and then you guys can practice.

-Okay, I’ll show that to you once more, so you sit down, head up, and then watch my knee caps, pullback, thrust.
+I’ll show that to you once more, so you sit down, head up, and then watch my knee caps, pullback, thrust.

 Depending on range of motion and how tight you are, there might be a subtle movement there of that bar but technically there should be none.